About

 Our Team

 We have 26 volunteers from varying backgrounds all passionate to make an impact and help women and children within Merseyside.
-We have a double amputee on the team, an autistic member of staff and staff who have struggled with mental health.
-We are proud to have a multidivergent staff team.
+Each staff member has life experience and knowledge in this field.

 Our Volunteers